mochan-b/mochan-b.github.io/_posts/2019-06-12-returntype-deduction.markdown

 tags: c++
 ---

 C++ functions can have return type `auto` and it is not always obvious what the return type of a function is.
 The return type can be dependent on template parameters as well.
+In this article, we'll go over finding the return type of a function for compile time use.
+I will also go over the tricks to get the compiler to tell us the type so it's not a big guessing game.

 ## Return type using decltype